 “From the child itself he will learn how to perfect himself as an educator.”(Maria Montessori, The Montessori Method, p.
 13)

 The art of Montessori education lies not in clever lesson planning, but rather in really knowing and observing each child and understanding what they need to grow.
 Montessori educators are trained to be expert observers:

 “To one whose attitude is right, the little children soon reveal profound individual differences which call for very different kinds of help from the teacher.” (p.
 231)

 Montessori educators tailor their approach depending on the needs of the child.
 They do this by becoming expert observers of each child.
 To inform the help they provide, teachers are trained to notice things such as:

-- what the spontaneous action are of the child
+what the spontaneous actions are of the child

 The purpose of instruction is to flame the spark of a child’s interest in a specific material by showing him or her how to use it, and then leaving him or her to do the real learning through hands-on interaction with it.
 Consequently, instructions are clear, brief, and as simple as possible.
 They are also carefully timed so as not to impose an adult agenda onto the natural unfolding of the child’s development.
 Montessori educator Paula Polk Lillard states: “The protection of the children’s right not to be interrupted when productively occupied is key to the children’s development of concentration and interest in their work”(Montessori Today, p.
 95).